About Lake Montessori

 As the only Montessori school in Leesburg, our programs, size, facilities, location, and most importantly of all, people set us apart from the rest.

 The Montessori philosophy is founded upon a recognition that children have an innate desire to learn.
-Montessori designed integrated materials that direct a child’s learning in a form as close to natural learning as possible.
-Montessori materials allow children to experience each concept in a concrete manner and to work gradually to abstract understanding.
+Maria Montessori designed integrated materials that direct a child’s learning in a form as close to natural learning as possible.
+These materials allow children to experience each concept in a concrete manner and to work gradually to abstract understanding.

 This learning takes place in an environment that develops disciplined independence, intellectual curiosity, self-esteem, and logical thinking.